Welcome New Students

 Tip Testing or Evaluations

-We take time during a few classes per month to evaluate each student's progress.
+We take time during a few classes per quarter to evaluate each student's progress.
 This helps us determine when students are ready to test and move on to learn additional requirements.

 We take time to practice sparring.
 We normally practice what we call "Light/No Contact" sparring in class.
 The objective is NOT to hurt our sparring partner, but to practice the fundamentals of sparring.
-We work on movement, defense, counter-attacks and proper techniques.
+We work on movement, defense, counter-attacks and proper techniques to legal sparring targets.
 Students are required to use control and to not make hard contact.
 Students are encouraged to purchase and bring protective gear.
-We do have tournament sparring gear (chest protectors, helmets, gloves) for use when we practice tournament sparring.
+We do have tournament sparring gear (chest protectors, helmets) for use when we practice tournament sparring.

 End of Class